Drako/wecker/README.md

 - Talking to the Joystick (read-only)
 - Talking to the simple LEDs at GP16 and GP17 (read/write)
 - Talking to the simple Buttons at GP14 and GP15 via IRQs (read-only)
+- Showing UI on the display using LVGL

 Most likely I won't be using all the features for the final result.